PizaJoan/jpizaf-cloud-front-test/README.md

 This is a very simple application that shows some energy data Helsinki buildings from 1st January 2021 to around 28 Feb 2022.

 It has an API written in GO and a frontend written in React.
+It uses the UI library ant design (https://ant.design/)

 ## Launch